fakedata-haskell/fakedata/Development.md

   - postcode (regex)
 * vi: postcode (regex)

-These are fixes which needs to be applied:
+These are fixes which might be just fixed by some code changes:

 * en-NEP: Root key fix
 * en-MS: name